resolvetosavelives/benchmarks/README.md

 ## Fixtures

+TODO: This needs updated, much of it no longer applies.

 The application uses four data fixtures.
 Those fixtures are all considered part of the code, and updating the fixtures requires a new deployment of the application.

 *   app/fixtures/assessments.json -- this describes the structure of the assessments.
 It contains all of the technical areas and their associated indicators, and provides the sort order of the technical areas.